froger-me/wp-weixin/README.md

 ```

 **Description**
-Wether the page needs the user to be authenticated using Wechat.
-When "Enable Wechat mobile authentication" is checked in the settings, pages need authentication by default, unless they are whitelisted using this filter.
-By default, all the admin pages are whitelisted and accessible outside Wechat.
+Wether the page needs the user to be authenticated using WeChat.
+When "Enable WeChat mobile authentication" is checked in the settings, pages need authentication by default, unless they are whitelisted using this filter.
+By default, all the admin pages are whitelisted and accessible outside WeChat.

 **Parameters**
 $needs_auth